New research: A majority of employees support vaccine mandates for businesses and in the workplace

 How will vaccine mandates affect industries like travel and education?

 The European Union recently unveiled vaccine passports — digital or paper documents that allow travelers to prove that they’ve been vaccinated, recovered from the vaccine, or tested negative.
-Sixty-six percent of respondents say they support implementing vaccine passports in the U.S. like they have in Europe.
+Sixty-six percent of respondents say they support implementing vaccine passports in the U.S. as they have in Europe.

 Additionally, 65% of respondents say they support requiring travelers to show proof of vaccination before participating in flying on a plane.
 This number has increased in the last three months, when 54% of respondents said the same thing in December 2020.